Special education: Nigeria

-The Federal Ministry of Education constituted a committee to develop exclusively the first broad -based National Policy on Special Needs Education (SNE) in Nigeria.
+The Federal Ministry of Education constituted a committee to develop exclusively the first broad-based National Policy on Special Needs Education (SNE) in Nigeria.
 The constitution of the drafting committee with the mandate to formulate a national policy on special-needs education gave birth to the National Situation Analysis Report.
 This implies that the status has changed to a national policy on special education in 2015 (an expanded version), thereby widening its scope and activities.

 South Africa

-White papers in 1995 and 2001 discuss special education in the country.
-Local schools are given some independent authority.
+White papers in 1995 and 2001 discuss special education in the country, and local schools are given some independent authority.

-Both modifications and accommodations are recommended, depending on the student's individual needs.
+Both modifications and accommodations are recommended but not required, depending on the student's individual needs.

 Asia

 China

 China holds the largest system of education in the world and features a state run public school system under the order of the Ministry of Education.

 Iran

-For special needs children Education bureau has a special education organization, Behzisti helps operate some trainable rehabilitation and empowerment schools too.
+For special needs children, the education bureau has a special education organization, and Behzisti helps operate some trainable rehabilitation and empowerment schools.